Maia-Everett/lintian.eu/_posts/2023-12-10-warcraft-retrospective-5.md

 ![WC2 Alliance council](/assets/wr/wc2_alliance_council.jpg)
 {% endfigure %}

-Alarmed by the orc threat, King Terenas of Lordaeron gathers "a council of delegates from each of the seven kingdoms under his rule".
+Alarmed by the orc threat, King Terenas of Lordaeron gathered "a council of delegates from each of the seven kingdoms under his rule".
 It's strange that all seven kingdoms are described as being under his rule when it's immediately contradicted by the following text.
 Even the dwarves of Khaz Modan and the elves of Quel'thalas *[sic]* came in, with the three races looking past their old grudges.

 This is big.
 We learn that this world is inhabited by more races than just humans, and that there are many kingdoms across it.
 This immediately changes the setting from a proto-Diablo to something more akin to Dungeons & Dragons.